 8. Grow your side business

 You will need to get creative when growing your business.
 To do this successfully, you need to figure out how to acquire new business in your industry in a cost-effective way.
-Trying to outspend larger companies on Google Adwords or Facebook will NOT work.
+Trying to outspend larger companies on Google Ads or Facebook will NOT work.

 Maybe you have access to a pool of clients from your day job.
 As long as there is no conflict of interest you can pitch your business to them if it is relevant.
 Perhaps you are part of a social network where there are useful connections.